 Deceit is a social deduction FPS game all about infecting your friends with a deadly virus.
 There are six players in each round, two of whom have been infected with monster-itis, and you’re all locked in a dungeon together.

-As you can probably guess, the Traitor’s job is to eliminate the Innocents, while they work with the Detective to identify the guilty party and take them down before it’s too late.
+As you can probably guess, the Traitor’s job is to eliminate the good guys, as Innocents work with the Detective to identify the guilty party and take them down before it’s too late.
 There’s nothing quite like the moment of betrayal when your trusted ally turns and shoots you in the face – and the dead don’t speak, so until someone identifies your body, nobody will know of your tragic fate.

 Traitors can buy special equipment, though you don’t want to get caught holding a traitor-only weapon – that would make the Detective’s job a little too easy.
 The Detective also has access to special equipment and receives extra information from bodies, but really needs to watch their back as they’re a prime target for murder.

 Hopefully, we’ve now given you enough info on social deduction games to earn your trust.
+If it helps, we also have the best Among Us mods to spice things up a little more and our Among Us map guide helps refresh your memory of the key locations if you’re coming back to the game after a long hiatus.
 We should both be safe for the moment – unless you’re the… oh god… OH GOD—